Guide to Acute Liver Failure

 • Prescription Medications: Drug-induced acute liver failure can be caused by various medications, such as antibiotics, nonsteroidal anti-inflammatories, and anticonvulsants.

-• Toxins: Poisonous mushrooms are the most common toxin to cause acute liver failure.
+• Toxins: Poisonous mushrooms are one toxin that can cause acute liver failure.

 • Vascular Diseases: These include Budd-Chiari syndrome, which can block the veins in the liver.